 * This figure is an approximation as it depends on what scale you measure at and the fractal factor.

-Hope Cove South Devon Jurassic Coast Cliffs at Dover
+Hope Cove South Devon Dorset Coast Cliffs at Dover

 What is included on this website - see About this site page.